 The Department of Accounting and Information Systems (ACIS) offers a world class accounting and information systems education to our students.
-Our Master of Accounting and Information Systems Program (MACIS Program or Program) prepares students for professional careers with specializations in audit, financial services, information systems and taxation.
+Our Master of Accounting and Information Systems Program (MACIS Program or Program) prepares students for professional careers with specializations in accounting analytics, audit, financial services, information systems and taxation.

 Our students are exposed to top organizations with a global presence, resulting in over 90% of our domestic students securing full-time employment prior to graduation with average salaries exceeding $56,000.
 Additionally, our students build strong relationships with their fellow classmates, creating a community that is valued not only in class at such a large university, but also during their careers following graduation.